mhhollomon/hugo-theme-vellichor/README.md

 THe vellichor theme has quite a few ways to customize it.
 Just as a sample you can:

 - change the image in the header.
-- Control which social media links are displayed.`
+- Control which social media links are displayed.
 - Customize the links at the top.

 Please see the following two places for more information.
-- exampleSite/config.toml has descriptions and examples of most of the settings
+- exampleSite/config.toml has descriptions and examples of most of the settings.
-- [COMFIGURATION.md] has more detailed information on other ways to customize the theme
+- The [Configuration How-to](CONFIGURATION.md) has more detailed information on other ways to customize the theme.

 # License